 If you find eggcases either on the shore (you might be on a BSAC Beachcomber day), or when you're at sea diving or snorkelling, please report your findings to the Shark Trust to help with their Great Eggcase Hunt.
 If you need help identifying sharks and eggcases download these useful guides from the Shark Trust:

 - Eggcases found in North West Europe

 - Use the Shark Trust online recording tool to report your findings.

 About the Shark Trust

-The Shark Trust is the UK registered charity working to advance the conservation of sharks through science, education, influence and action.
-The Trust works to conserve not only sharks in UK waters but also globally.
+The Shark Trust is the UK charity that works globally to safeguard the future of sharks through positive change.
+They achieve this through science, education, influence and action.

 Worldwide there are over 500 species of shark, 600 skates and rays and 50 chimaera.
 Without sharks, marine eco-systems face an uncertain future, which is why safeguarding the future of these species is vital.

 More information on the work of the Shark Trust.

 I’m interested in learning to dive.
 Help me start my scuba diving lessons…